SeldonIO/seldon-core/doc/source/reference/upgrading.md

 You can use and extend the [backwards compatibility notebook](../examples/backwards_compatibility.html) to check your deployments will work if you do not intend to upgrade them.

+## Upgrading to Kubernetes version >= 1.18

+If you have a Kubernetes cluster with Seldon Core installed, and you want to upgrade the Kubernetes cluster, you have to carry out a set of manual steps due to the more strict validation that this version of Kubernetes introduced.

+To be more specific, we had to provide two versions of the CRD as part of the seldon core install helm chart. imilarly the CRD for post-kubernetes 1.18 is actually differnt - you can actually see that in version 1.3.0 we introduced new CRD changes in the helm chart via an IF statement to install the CRD depending on the k8s version.
+Due to this, the path to upgrade from pre-18 is similar to what you have done, namely:

+1. Start with kubernetes cluster pre 1.18 with seldon core pre-1.3.0
+2. Upgrade Kubernetes cluster to post 1.18 (seldon core CRD is now "invalid" but still installed as still in etcd)
+3. Manually add spec.preserveUnknownFields, to helm chart and install CRD (so it ignores invalid fields of now invalid CRD)
+4. Remove the spec.preserveUnknownFields, from helm chart manually again, and re-install now the current CRD

+This is something that we should probably add to the UPGRADING.md page, I'll update it there.
+Let us know if there's still any questions, otherwise I can close the issue.

 ## Upgrading to 1.3

 ### Breaking Changes